Tejugavand/final-year-project/README.md

 4. Sakshi Walunjkar

 ## Description:
-This is our final year engineering project to track daily activity, monitor errors, and see location tracking.
-"
+A centralized repository for our Final Year Project where all team members can access, update, and manage project files, reports, and code.